WEREMSOFT/raylib-wiki-fork/raylib-generic-uber-shader-and-custom-shaders.md

-Dealing with custom shaders and make them generic is not an easy task.
-There are many things to consider for a shader because, after all, the shader is the responsible to process all the data send to the GPU (mesh, materials, textures, lighting) to generate the final frame.
+Dealing with custom shaders and making them generic is not an easy task.
+There are many things to consider for a shader because, after all, the shader is responsible for processing all the data sent to the GPU (e.g. mesh, materials, textures, lighting) to generate the final frame.

-Find an unified generic shader to deal with all kind of stuff is very complicated and, after analyzing some of the big engines out there, I decided to go for a custom uber-shader-based solution.
+Finding a unified generic shader to deal with all kinds of stuff is very complicated and, after analyzing some of the big engines out there, I decided to go for a custom uber-shader-based solution.

-By default, raylib shader struct support the following data:
+By default, raylib's shader struct supports the following data:
 ```c
 typedef struct Shader {
     unsigned int id;      // Shader program id